-The Basset dog breed was bred for hunting small game such as rabbits and is still used for this purpose in some parts of the country.
-When he’s not on the trail of a bunny, he’s a laid-back family friend who loves kids.
+The Basset Hound dog breed was bred for hunting small game such as rabbits and is still used for this purpose in some parts of the United States.
+When they’re not on the trail of a bunny, they’re laid-back family friends who love kids.

-See below for complete list of Basset Hound characteristics!
+See below for complete list of Basset Hound dog breed facts and characteristics!

 Basset Hound Dog Breed Information, Pictures, Characteristics & Facts - Dogtime

 Height:Up to 14 inches tall at the shoulder